SmithWillSuffice/ohanga-pai/content/blog/22_mmtfornow.md

 It's easy stuff.
 I seek falsification.
 If the tenets of MMT no longer apply to a nation, then I discard MMT, for analysis of that nation.

-If Austrian School adn Neoclassical sought actively to falsify their models, they would no longer be doing macroeconomics with their old models, they'd be doing fantasy gaming.
-The fact none of them seek to falsify their models is evidence they are not willingly good scientists i the Popperian tradition, nor in any reasonable tradition.
+If Austrian School and Neoclassical economists sought actively to falsify their models, they would no longer be doing macroeconomics with their old models, they'd be doing fantasy gaming.
+Why?
+Because long ago they would have discovered their theories are false.

+The fact none of them seek to falsify their models is evidence they are not willingly good scientists in the Popperian tradition, nor in any reasonable tradition.
 They're just mathematicians, that's all.

 [Next chapter (TBD)](./)
 [Previous chapter (Macro Platonification)](../21_macro_platonification)